-The site location and site boundary, and the proposed site layout, are shown in Figure 1.1 and Figure 1.2, Volume 2 of the EIA Report.
-For ease of reference, these figures are also appended to this Supplementary Environmental Information (SEI) Report as Figure 1.1 and Figure 1.2.
+The site location and site boundary, and the proposed site layout, are unchanged, and are shown in Figure 1.1 and Figure 1.2, Volume 2 of the EIA Report.
+For ease of reference, these figures are also appended to this Updated SEI Report as Figure 1.1 and Figure 1.2.